AI4Finance-Foundation/RLSolver/README.md

   1) [Gset](https://web.stanford.edu/~yyye/yyye/Gset/) is stored in the "data" folder of this repo.
 The number of nodes is from 800 to 10000.

   2) __Syn__ is the synthetic data obtained by calling the function generate_write in util.py.
 The number of nodes is from 10 to 50000.
 The (partial) synthetic data is stored in the "data" folder of this repo.
-If users need all the synthetic data, please refer to [Google Drive](https://drive.google.com/drive/folders/1gkpndZPj09ew-s9IvrWEZvvCFDWzd7vL?usp=sharing).

 * TSP: [TSPLIB](http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/)